tlevine/multisensory-data-zipfian/readme.md

   Well that line is the date of the storms.
   Subway stations got shut during the storms, and that explains the drops in ridership.
-  But when we look more closely
+  But when we look more closely, we see what might be errors in the data.
+  These lines going straight across might be missing data for those days that should be represented as zero riders.
 </p>
 <p class="comment">
   You probably didn't need my narration in order to read this graph;